thegenemyers/FASTK/README.md

 FastK tables are not just ordered lists of k&#8209;mers, but ordered lists of k&#8209;mers *with a count for each*, i.e. k&#8209;mer,count pairs.
 So a k&#8209;mer&#8209;count expression must also specify how to combine the counts of the k&#8209;mers that satisfy the logical operations.
-This is accomplished by adding two new unary operators, '[]' and '#', and adding a "modulator" character to the logical operators.
+This is accomplished by adding three new unary operators, '[]', '{}', and '#', and adding a "modulator" character to the logical operators.
 Specifically:

 * Any sub-expression can be followed by a post-fix modulation operator consisting of a